casouri/restclient.el/README.md

 # restclient.el

+# Fork note

-Fork note: This is a personal fork, provided purely as-is.
+This is a personal fork, provided purely as-is.
 I’m not maintaining this fork.
-PR welcome but I might blindly merge it or ignore it.
+Patches welcome but I might blindly merge it or ignore it.

 Changes I made: